-I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance against Gemma 4 / Nemotron
+I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 This page has been translated by machine translation.
 View original